ucanyiit/test/docs/pull_request_template.md

-## Description
+### Description

 Include a summary of the change and which issue is fixed.
-Also include context.
+Also, include context.
 List if there are any dependencies that are required for this change.

-### Reviewer: @..
+### Reviewer: @ucanyiit

-### Screenshots (Or Videos)
+### Screenshots (or videos)

-If this change affects the frontend, provide some screenshots or even videos to describe the change more clearly.
+If this change affects the frontend, provide screenshots or videos to describe the change more clearly.
 If not, this part is not necessary.

 ### How Has This Been Tested?

 Describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Also list any relevant details for your test configuration.

+### Other Notes

+Feel free to include more stuff related to this PR.